 Scottsdale AZ 85251

-MusicaNova Orchestra returns to the Scottsdale Center for the Performing Arts for a bold concert featuring new, neglected, and traditional works that portray the struggles of heroic figures and everyday people.
+MusicaNova Orchestra returns to the Scottsdale Center for the Performing Arts for a bold concert featuring new, neglected, and traditional works that celebrate the inextinguishable nature of art.

 MusicaNova Composition Fellow Maumi Kimura Meguro’s haunting Hana o Tobashite, premiered by the orchestra in March, 2019, was inspired by her grandmother’s experience as survivor of a firebombing in WWII Japan, and Ludwig van Beethoven’s Coriolan Overture, tells of a violent revenge quelled by a mother’s plea for mercy.
 Arizona Piano Institute Concerto Competition winner Sharon Hui makes her début with the orchestra in Felix Mendelssohn’s beautiful Piano Concerto No. 1.
 Glorious works by Paul Hindemith and Franz Schreker celebrate and assert the artist’s independent spirit in the face of oppression – and were suppressed as degenerate under a brutal Fascist regime’s racist ideology.

 Mayumi Kimura Meguro

 Hana o Tobashite

 Mathis der Maler Symphony

 Piano Concerto No. 1, Op.
 25